-7.3 Student absent from education
+7.3 Unexplainable and/or persistent absences from education

 Attendance is recorded for all students.
-The whereabouts of all students under 18 and those adult students considered to be vulnerable will be monitored and recorded.
-In the event that a student cannot be located, then steps must be undertaken to make contact with the student in line with the ONCAMPUS Attendance Policy, ONCAMPUS Missing Student Policy and CEG Emergency procedures.
+The whereabouts of all students under 18 and those adult students considered to be at risk will be monitored and recorded.
+In the event that a student cannot be located, then steps must be undertaken to make contact with the student in line with the OnCampus Attendance Policy, Missing Student Policy and CEG Emergency procedures.
 This may include contact with the External Guardianship Provider, parents, agents, accommodation provider and Police as appropriate.

-7.4 Homelessness: ONCAMPUS expects all students under 18 to live in residences approved by our accommodation team.
+7.4 Homelessness: OnCampus expects all students under 18 to live in residences approved by our accommodation team.
 In exceptional circumstances permission may be given for students to live in another residence.
 Some adult students choose to live in private accommodation.
 In the event that a current student becomes homeless, then support is available to them via their centre.

-8. Prevent Duty: deals with the issue of potential radicalisation and extremism.
-It applies to all CEG staff.

-8.1 All staff members receive Prevent Duty Training from induction onwards.

-8.2 Prevent education for students is part of their induction and tutorial programme.

-8.3 The CEG Prevent Lead is the Safeguarding and Prevent Sponsor.

-8.4 In all centres, the local Prevent Lead will be the home centre Designated Safeguarding Lead.

-8.5 For UK centres, the contact details for the regional higher education Prevent co-ordinator will be shared with staff.

-8.6 Referral of concern regarding radicalisation of a student:

-8.6.1 Where a team member has concerns that a student is expressing violent extremist views or is at risk of being drawn into violent extremism, these concerns should be reported immediately to the Designated Safeguarding Lead using the Prevent Concern form (see Appendix 6 for required content).

-- 8.6.2 The Designated Safeguarding Lead will investigate the matter and discuss with their line manager to assess the seriousness of the case. - 8.6.3 If appropriate a referral will be made to the appropriate local authority eg Prevent Team. - 8.6.4 The outcome will be shared with the Safeguarding and Prevent Sponsor. - 8.7 Concern about staff: this should be reported to the Centre Director (ONCAMPUS centres), Safeguarding and Prevent Sponsor (central team) or People Team in their absence.
+- 8. Prevent Duty: deals with the issue of potential radicalisation and extremism.
+It applies to all CEG staff. - 8.1 All staff members receive Prevent Duty Training from induction onwards. - 8.2 Prevent education for students is part of their induction and tutorial programme. - 8.3 The CEG Prevent Lead is the Safeguarding and Prevent Sponsor. - 8.4 In all centres, the local Prevent Lead will be the home centre Designated Safeguarding Lead. - 8.5 For UK centres, the contact details for the regional higher education Prevent co-ordinator will be shared with staff. - 8.6 Referral of concern regarding radicalisation of a student: - 8.6.1 Where a team member has concerns that a student is expressing violent extremist views or is at risk of being drawn into violent extremism, these concerns should be reported immediately to the Designated Safeguarding Lead using the Prevent Concern form (see Appendix 6 for required content). - 8.6.2 The Designated Safeguarding Lead will investigate the matter and discuss with their line manager to assess the seriousness of the case. - 8.6.3 If appropriate a referral will be made to the appropriate local authority eg Prevent Team.
+A written record must be kept of the concerns, discussions and decisions made, including the rationale for those decisions. - 8.6.4 The outcome will be shared with the Safeguarding and Prevent Sponsor. - 8.7 Concern about staff: this should be reported to the Centre Director (OnCampus centres) or Director of Operations (Digital) or Director of Academic Affairs (iheed), and the Safeguarding and Prevent Sponsor (central team) or People Team in their absence.
 Further advice will be sought from the local Channel team and discussion of case with the relevant local authority lead (eg LADO in the UK).

-9. Online Conduct:
+9. Online Conduct

-- 9.1 During student induction and tutorials students are taught about the safe use of the internet, the appropriate use of social media, how to safely publish content online and cybercrime. - 9.2 Employees should refer to the IT Policy for further information regarding appropriate use of the internet on CEG devices.

-9.3 If you are concerned about online sexual abuse report this to the Designated Safeguarding Lead; if you believe a child/vulnerable adult is at immediate risk this must be reported immediately to the police authorities.
+- 9.1 During student induction and tutorials students are taught about the safe use of the internet, the appropriate use of social media, how to safely publish content online and cybercrime. - 9.2 Employees should refer to the IT Policy for further information regarding appropriate use of the internet on CEG devices. - 9.3 If you are concerned about online maltreatment or sexual abuse, report this to the Designated Safeguarding Lead; if you believe a child/adult is at immediate risk this must be reported immediately to the police authorities.
 In the UK, a report can be made to CEOP (Child Exploitation and Online Protection Command) www.ceop.police.uk.
 If a report is made, inform your Designated Safeguarding Lead immediately after this.

-10. Communication with students:
+10. Communication with students